BlockchainCommons/developer-web-site/_pages/frost.md

 where a set of signatures look exactly the same as a single signature.
 Beyond that, FROST improves on the fundamentals of Schnorr through improved network efficiency and protection against forgery attacks.

+The aggregation used by Schnorr eliminates multisig bloat and Shamir reconstruction risks and enables threshold authorization of [Gordian Envelope](/envelope/), [XID-based credentials](/xid/), and [Gordian Clubs](/clubs/).

 ## Upcoming Events

 _We are already considering agendas for 2025 FROST meetings.
 Sign up to our [Gordian Developers mailing list or Signal channel](https://www.blockchaincommons.com/subscribe/) to receive notification._